kristianlm/chicken-zstd/readme.md

 - This egg does not support the dictionary features of the zstd C API.
 - This egg does not support re-using `z-stream` contexts.
-- This egg does not support the simple API, only the "unbounded" streaming API.
-This may be less efficient for small data.